Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 74: March 24th, 2017

+**Today's Progress**: Continued working on the Sun Viewer Project. (project name pending)

+**Thoughts**: Spent today trying to find the correct calculations.
+I think I got some of them.
+I'm going to put this project on the back burner until I can work out the proper calculations to acurately approximate the suns position.
+Technically didn't do coding today but I still worked on the project so I am counting today.

+**Link to work**: None.

 ### Day 73: March 23th, 2017

 **Today's Progress**: Continued working on the Sun Viewer Project. (project name pending)